Learn / Blog / Article

 An open “How did you find out about us?” question leaves users to answer freely, without leading them to a stock response, and gives you valuable information that might be harder to track with traditional analytics tools.

 We have a traffic attribution survey template ready and waiting for you to get started.

 3. What is stopping you from [action] today?

 Questions like this can also be triggered in a post-purchase survey on a thank you or order confirmation page.
 This type of survey only focuses on confirmed customers: after asking what almost stopped them, you can address any potential obstacles they highlight and fix them for the rest of your site visitors.

 4. What are your main concerns or questions about [product/service]?

-Finding out the concerns and objections of customers on your website will help you address them in future versions of the page(s) they’re on.
+Finding out the concerns and objections of potential customers on your website helps you address them in future versions of the page they’re on and the products they’ll use.
 It sounds simple, but you’ll be surprised by how candid and helpful your users will be when answering this one.

 5. What persuaded you to [take action] today?